 QUESTION: My aerobars do not extend beyond the brake levers per ITU elite competition rules.
 Will they be allowed in the Age Group draft legal events?

-ANSWER: Aero bars of any type or length will not be allowed during competition in the Age Group draft legal events in New Orleans.
+ANSWER: Aero bars of any type or length will not be allowed during competition in the Age Group draft legal event.

 QUESTION: Can I use my TT bike during competition in the Age Group draft legal events?